fenekku/moustachu/README.md

 ##Design

 - Make the interfaces with the data structures as dynamic-like as possible
-- No lambdas, nor partials, nor set delimiters.
+- No lambdas, nor set delimiters.
 At least for now.
 Let's keep it simple please.

 ##Test